zainzafarpro/reactjs/README.md

 we have enabled our repository with npm using the command called `npm init`.
 When we use npm init it will create a package.json file, this file is basically a configuration which will keep a track of our dependencies and app version.
-After that we have installed a bunlder called parcel, This bundler will help us bundle our code which will be used on production
+After that we have installed a bundler called parcel, This bundler will help us bundle our code which will be used on production

 **What Parcel do?**
 - Dev builds